Customers Also Bought

 - Insert the iron weights into the sleeve.

-- Wrap around the ankle and apply the Velcro strap
+- Wrap around the ankle and apply the hook-and-loop strap.

 Frequently Asked Questions (FAQs)